JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/setup/index.md

 ![AWS SAM](./aws_sam.png)

-According to Amazon, The AWS Serverless Application Model (SAM) is an open-source framework for building serverless applications.
+According to Amazon, the AWS Serverless Application Model (SAM) is an open-source framework for building serverless applications.
 A serverless application is a combination of Lambda functions, event sources, and other resources that work together to perform tasks.
-Note that a serverless application is more than just a Lambda function—it can include additional resources such as APIs, databases, and event source mappings.
+Note that a serverless application is more than just a Lambda function -— it can include additional resources such as APIs, databases, and event source mappings.

 You can download the setup file from `aws.amazon.com/serverless/sam` and follow the